Home

 Nuns have long memories!!!!!!!!!

-Thank you, Mary - as Frank Carson might say, "That's a Cracker!"
+Thank you, Mary - as late comedian Frank Carson might have said, "That's a Cracker!"

 Here’s a new Christmas poem (at least it’s new to me!).
 It was sent to me by Ed Solomon, my good friend in the U.S. and may very well resonate with those of a certain age!